BurntSushi/nakala/doc/SCRATCH.md

 * On all other platforms (including macOS), the old school `O_EXCL` lock file approach is used for `transaction.log.lock`, while POSIX `fcntl` locks are used for merges/{transactionID}.log` and `handles/{handleID.log}`.
-  (N.B.
-Perhaps we could use POSIX `fcntl` locks on the transaction log by using the Nakala handle ID for the byte range offset?)

 TODO: Revise this section.
 We really probably want `flock` on macOS for the transaction log, so that we can support creating many readers simultaneously.